qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 Finally, JIT compilation affords the opportunity to perform certain kinds of code improvement that are usually not feasible in traditional compilers.
 It is cus- tomary, for example, for software vendors to ship a single compiled version of an

+5 While a JIT compiler could, in principle, operate on source code, we assume throughout this discussion that it works on a medium-level IF like Java bytecode or CIL.

 application for a given instruction set architecture, even though implementations of that architecture may differ in important ways, including pipeline width and depth; the number of physical (renaming) registers; and the number, size, and speed of the various levels of cache.
 A JIT compiler may be able to identify the processor implementation on which it is running, and generate code that is tuned for that speciﬁc implementation.
 More important, a JIT compiler may be able to in-line calls to dynamically linked library routines.
 This optimization is par- ticularly important in object-oriented programs, which tend to call many small methods.
 For such programs, dynamic in-lining can have a dramatic impact on performance.

 Dynamic Compilation